ircv3/ircv3-specifications/extensions/metadata.md

 Clients use this subcommand to receive all subscribed metadata from the given target.
 If the target is a channel, it also syncs the metadata for all other users in that channel.

 If the sync cannot be performed at this time (due to load or other implementation-defined details), the server responds with a `ERR_METADATASYNCLATER` numeric.
-If the sync can be performed, the server responds with zero or more METADATA events.
+If the sync can be performed, the server responds with a `metadata` batch containing zero or more METADATA events.

 For details, please see the [postponed synchronization](#postponed-synchronization) section.